|

 How to Make a Thyme Honey Glazed Ham

 Score the fat on top of the ham in a crosshatch pattern.
-Put ham on a rack in a large roasting pan.
+Put the ham on a rack in a large roasting pan.
 Cover ham with parchment paper, then cover the roasting pan with foil tightly.
-Bake for 10-12 minutes per pound, or per your ham’s instructions.
+Bake for 10-12 minutes per pound or per your ham’s instructions.

 Meanwhile, boil the cider vinegar in a small saucepan until reduced to 1 tablespoon.
 Remove it from heat and whisk in honey, Worcestershire sauce, and thyme butter.
 Let the honey glaze stand until the ham has been baked.

-Brush with remaining glaze and bake until glaze is deep golden-brown and ham is heated through, about 30 minutes more.
+Brush with the remaining glaze and bake until the glaze is deep golden-brown and the ham is heated through, about 30 minutes more.

 Remove from the oven and place the ham on a cutting board.
-Let the meat rest for at least 10 minutes prior to carving.
+Let the meat rest for at least 10 minutes before carving.

 Pour the liquid from the roasting pan into a bowl.
 Serve on the side to spoon over slices of ham, if desired.
 Enjoy.